 Here are seven things to try:

 Of course, you want your child to get good grades.
 However, if you’re focused on it, then how will your child stop stressing about grades?
 Take the focus off of their grades for a while.
 Emphasize the pure joy of learning.

 Taking slow, deep breaths helps ease anxiety.
 Teach your child how to do this.
 Practice with them.
 Show them that they can self-soothe in this way.
 This is something that helps during any time of stress, so it is useful whether or not your child has anxiety.

 The more routine in a child’s day, the less room that there is for anxiety.
 Create a study routine that is time-limited.
 Include soothing breaks and positive before-and-after activities.

 Find and share examples of people who succeed despite challenges.
 In particular, look for stories about people who did well in their lives despite challenges in school.
 There are many examples of famous people who failed or dropped out and still had great lives.

 Help your child find different hobbies, activities, and interests to pursue.
 This is a distraction from school.
 Plus, if a child does well in one area, then they might feel less pressure in another.

 On one hand, scheduling hobbies and having a routine are both important.
 On the other hand, kids also need unstructured downtime.
 Allow kids to choose from several quiet activities to recharge their batteries each day.

 Set aside fifteen minutes each day to talk one-on-one with your child.
 Let them do the talking.
 Just listen and be supportive.
 Over time, this will help your child open up about bigger issues.
 Then, when stressing about grades gets too overwhelming, they will be able to come to you.

 Parenting is challenging, particularly when it comes to helping children with their educational issues.
-Learn about how child counseling can help here.
+Learn about our child counseling practice in San Diego.